-Newly established schools that are approved by the local governing board shall be issued a new school code upon applying for a county-district-school (CDS) code, provided the school meets the definition of a school as defined on the Definition of a School web page.
+Newly established schools that are approved by the local governing board shall be issued a new school code upon applying for a CDS code, provided the school meets the definition of a school as defined on the Definition of a School web page and submits appropriate documentation.

 Change in Educational Options Type

 Schools that change their Educational Options type, or close and reopen under a different Educational Options type shall be issued a new school code.
 In cases where a school’s program has not changed, yet their Educational Options type was originally identified incorrectly, the CDE will correct the Educational Options type without issuing a new school code.

 The Educational Options type identifies the type of educational program being administered by the school based on authorizing sections of the California Education Code (EC).

 Educational Options types are categorized and defined as:

 - Alternative School of Choice: A school or separate class group within a school which is operated as provided in EC Section 58500.

 - Community Day School: A school that serves expelled students who are referred by a School Attendance Review Board (SARB), and other high-risk youths as provided in EC Section 48660.